 Between Tzannata and Poros is the Poros Gorge, within which you can find the Drakaina Cave, an important archaeological site, with artifacts dating back to the late Neolithic period.
 More recently, it has been used as a shrine to various old gods, and as a shelter for sheep.

 Located on the triangular hill, Mount Atros, 5 kilometers from the town, you can find the oldest monastery on Kefalonia, the Monastery of Panagia Atros.
-Built in the 8th century, the monastery has been damaged by numerous earthquakes, but has been dutifully repaired by the monks each time.
+Built in the 8th-century, the monastery has been damaged by numerous earthquakes but has been dutifully repaired by the monks each time.
 It now remains as one of the few surviving historical sites on the island.

 One of the most prominent features of the coastline is the working port, which provides ferries to nearby islands, such as Ithaca and Zakynthos.
 This makes Poros an ideal place to stay for islands hoping.

-- You want a quiet, local village, with the amenities of a tourist town, you are interested in historically significant sights, you are hopping between islands.
+Stay in Poros if you want a quiet, local village, with the amenities of a tourist town, you are interested in historically significant sights, you are hopping between islands.

-Agia Effimia is a small fishing town, positioned over a picturesque bay.
-The village is popular with tourists and has a number of convenient facilities to accommodate guests, however it has still managed to retain its traditional charm.
+Agia Efimia is a small fishing town, positioned over a picturesque bay.
+The village is popular with British holidaymakers and has a number of convenient facilities to accommodate guests, however, it has still managed to retain its traditional charm.

-Along the seafront you will find a selection of bars, cafes and traditional bakeries, along with some interesting craft and souvenir shops and small boutiques.
+Along the seafront, you will find a selection of bars, cafes, tavernas, and traditional bakeries, along with some interesting craft and souvenir shops and small boutiques.

 Several companies around the bay rent out boats to those wishing to sail out onto the water.
 Alternatively, there are cruise tours based here, which will take you out for a relaxing day on the sea, complete with an onboard refreshment stand.